By pediatric gastroenterologist Kadakkal Radhakrishnan, MD

 Although there is no cure for this digestive problem, some dietary changes can make a huge difference for your child.
 I also recommend children with lactose intolerance take an over-the-counter lactase enzyme supplement if they are going to eat any lactose-containing foods to help alleviate symptoms.
 However, this may not help if consumed with large amounts of lactose-containing foods.

-Over time, you and your child will learn how much dairy-based food and drink he or she can handle.
+Over time, you and your child will learn how much dairy-based food and drink they can handle.
 For patients with significant symptoms, a dietitian can help identify foods containing lactose.

 It is also important to make sure your child still gets enough calcium and vitamin D, since dairy is normally a good source for these nutrients.